What Happened Summary

 Lesson 3: Clinton’s campaign took major hits with the emails and a surprise FBI investigation.

 But the truth is, it was not at all uncommon for a Secretary of State to use a private email on the job.
 However, once her opponents got the story, it stuck.
-Soon the conversation about the emails went on nonstop.
+Soon, the conversation about the emails went on nonstop.
 In fact, the nightly TV news spent three times as many minutes talking about the emails than Clinton’s actual policies.

 What Happened Review

 What Happened wasn’t too much of a surprise to me because I recently summarized Shattered, which is about the same thing.
 It was really interesting to learn about this from Hillary’s perspective, though!
-I hate politics and elections, but it’s always interesting to learn a few details here and there.

 Who would I recommend the What Happened summary to?